-One of the things that pleasantly surprised me after posting my latest blog-post was how it seemed to have resonated and struck a chord with one of the three particular demographics I addressed based on feedback from friends and contemporaries both familiar and unfamiliar: that being the disenfranchised millennial within the local church.
-I don’t have enough Professor X powers to tell you why, but I suspect that at least one of the reasons may have been the call for not just continued orthodoxy (which, by the way, has always been a struggle in the Church since the first century), but also for social justice.
-It doesn’t take long for the reader to notice that I flash around terms like “orthodoxy” and “social justice” a bit liberally, within a sentence’s breadth of each other, which may have raised an eyebrow or two (or three?).
+One of the things that surprised me after posting my latest blog-post was how it seemed to have resonated and struck a chord with the disenfranchised millennial in the local church.
+I don’t have enough Professor X powers to tell you why, but I suspect that at least one of the reasons may have been the call not just for continued orthodoxy (which has always been a struggle in the Church since the first century), but also for social justice.
+It doesn’t take long for the reader to notice that I flash around terms like “orthodoxy” and “social justice” a bit liberally, within a sentence’s breadth of each other, which may have raised an eyebrow or two.

-“Social justice” may have a funny-sounding tone when speaking to fellow theological conservatives, often based on a misunderstanding of the term and a de-emphasis of certain social-justice groups away from evangelism.
-In the same way, “orthodoxy” may sound crusty and stale to social justice warriors ready to take action, which is common among younger adults in any generation.
+“Social justice” may have a funny-sounding ring when speaking to fellow theological conservatives, often based on a misunderstanding of the term and a de-emphasis that certain social-justice groups have toward evangelism.
+In the same way, “orthodoxy” may sound crusty and stale to social justice warriors that are ready to take action, which is common among younger adults in any generation.
 New York pastor Tim Keller notes in a great video-talk that there seems to be an apparent disconnect between what he calls “justification people” (those that emphasize evangelism) and “justice people” (those that emphasize social justice as kingdom work), and how it is important that we hold both together.
 It’s a “both/and” gospel, not an “either/or” gospel.
 Orthodoxy and social justice go hand in hand.

 In other words, God was questioning their practice of theological clarity and social justice.
-As a matter of fact, these two issues of both idolatry and social oppression were apparently important enough to God for Him to shut the proverbial door on Israel for a good *400 years until the birth of Christ (there’s a good Advent message for you).
+As a matter of fact, these two issues of idolatry and social oppression were apparently important enough to God for Him to shut the proverbial door on Israel for a good 400 years until the birth of Christ.

 So on the one hand, the fact that social justice and theological orthodoxy should go hand-in-hand should come as no surprise.
 On the other, hand, it does.
 At least to many.
 Why is this the case?
 Many have argued that there actually is a significant difference between the self-professed Christian constituents that make the most noise in the media, and those that are trying to live humble lives in the church while trying to make a difference in the community through both evangelism and humanitarian work.
 I believe that there is certainly some truth to that, although to make that sweeping statement is too over-simplistic and a bit naive.
 As the gospel tells us, the truth is that we are all equally sinful, and you have Christians failing to live up to our ideals and non-Christians succeeding where we often fail.
 That is why for the Christian, as St. Paul would say, there is no boasting.
 We are saved through the atoning work of Jesus Christ alone.

 But now is not my purpose here to diagnose the problem per se.
 I simply wanted to highlight the parlance of the terms “orthodoxy” and “social justice” in light of a few articles that I stumbled across just today from Christianity Today.
 The first one addresses racial division within the church.
 How does this apply to social justice as the Bible spells it out?
 At first glance, it might not seem like it.
-But as many minorities will tell you, it is not uncommon as a minority to feel “out of place” and like a foreigner in a majority culture, something that the average American Caucasian doesn’t realize simply because of the fact that they haven’t experienced it.
+But as many minorities will tell you, it is not uncommon as a minority to feel “out of place” and like a foreigner in a majority culture, something that the average white American doesn’t realize simply because of the fact that they haven’t experienced it and don’t have to worry about it.
 However, racial inclusiveness has continued to be on the rise among churches, and, well, the Church as a whole.

 Here are some tidbits from the article: